HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 Paul Taddune

-Bill poss
+Bill Poss

-Alan Richman, Planning Office ~
+FROM: Alan Richman, Planning Office NZ

-Aspen Ski Club Building - Zoning Analysis
+RE: Aspen Ski Club Building - Zoning Analysis

-October 24, 1985
+DATE: October 24, 1985

 The purposes of this memo area:

-To establish the existing zoning
+1. To establish the existing zoning constraints on the

-Willoughby Park site which will
+Willoughby Park site which will affect the f uture

-construction contemplated by the City:
+construction contemplated by the City: and

 2. To propose a strategy to address these constraints.

-EXIS'lING CONDITIONS:
+EXISTING CONDITIONS:

-The Willoughby Park site is presently zoned p-park, with an historic
+The Willoughby Park site is presently zoned P-Park, with an historic

 FAR, setbacks) for this zone district are "set by adopted plan for a